Get

 9. Make Sure All Your Dog’s Information Is Up-to-Date

-Before you start taking nighttime walks, it’s best to ensure that your dog’s information is up to date.
-Accidents happen, and sometimes our pups can get away from us.
-If someone has to identify your pup, it’s best for their microchipping information and dog tags to be completely relevant.
+Before you start taking nighttime walks, make sure your dog’s microchip and tag information is up to date.
+Accidents happen, and sometimes our pups get away from us.
+If someone needs to identify your dog, having current microchip details and readable tags will make it much easier for them to help.

 So if you have had any moves or haven’t remembered to update, put that safety measure in place.